nprapps/nprapps.github.com/_posts/2012-11-6-npr-news-apps-blog.markdown

 ---
 layout: post
-title: "Hello, and nerd blogging with Jekyll"
+title: "Hello world: Nerd blogging with Jekyll"
-description: "Today the NPR news applications team is launching our “nerd blog,” a space for us to share and discuss our work, much like our friends at ProPublica and elsewhere.
-This post explains how to use Jekyll, a static website generator in Ruby, to publish a basic blog."
+description: "We're a new team, and we're trying something new (at least for us) as a blog publishing platform: Jekyll, a generator that creates simple, static websites in Ruby. <br><br>

+We're not breaking any ground with this choice, of course, but we liked the idea of launching a blog that's entirely open source — both its code and also its content.<br><br>

+This initial post is an introduction to Jekyll for the members of our team -- and anyone else who wants to get started with the tool and/or steal our simple code for their own site."
 author: Matt Stiles
 ---
-Today the NPR news applications [team](/about/) is launching our “nerd blog,” a space for us to share and discuss our work, much like our friends at [ProPublica](http://www.propublica.org/nerds/) and elsewhere.

 We're a new team, and we're trying something new (at least for us) as a blog publishing platform: Jekyll, a generator that creates simple, static websites in Ruby.
 We're [not breaking any ground](http://developmentseed.org/blog/2011/09/09/jekyll-github-pages/) with this choice, of course, but we liked the idea of launching a blog that's entirely open source -- both its code and also its content.

 This initial post is an introduction to Jekyll for the members of our team -- and anyone else who wants to get started with the tool and/or steal our simple code for their own site.

 ###Getting started

-By using this tool, we're eliminating the need for a traditional blog content management system, like WordPress.
-Instead, we'll be creating old-school HTML pages and serving them from GitHub Pages, where we host our blog code.
+Jekyll eliminates the need for a traditional content management system, like WordPress.
+Instead, we're creating plain-old HTML pages and serving them from GitHub Pages, where we host our blog code.

 To get started, install the Ruby gem with [these instructions](https://github.com/mojombo/jekyll/wiki/install).

 Next, familiarize yourself with the [usage](https://github.com/mojombo/jekyll/wiki/Usage) and [configuration](https://github.com/mojombo/jekyll/wiki/Configuration) documentation provided by Jekyll.
 There's more detail in there about further customizing a site, which we'll do over time (what we have now is super basic).

-As you'll see, Jekyll uses your source directory templates and converts your [Markdown](http://daringfireball.net/projects/markdown/syntax) text and [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) tags, building out a static website.
+As you'll see, Jekyll uses your source directory templates and converts your [Markdown](http://daringfireball.net/projects/markdown/syntax) text and [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) tags to build a static website.
 The website -- and any posts you create -- then get published with a <code>git push</code> to GitHub.

 ###Our configuration

-Our templates are built on top of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) framework, giving us responsive pages that we've customized for Jekyll.
+Our templates are built from scratch on top of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) framework, giving us responsive pages that we've customized for Jekyll.
 Your source directory should like this:

 	.
 	|-- _config.yml